 What to do when you’re on route and miles away from the next town?
 Or when you’re parked up for the night in the back of beyond?

-A motorhome toilet and shower for freedom camping
+Freedom camping with a motorhome toilet and shower

-All large motorhomes built for rentals have a toilet and shower these days.
-Wherever the road leads, your private little bathroom will come too.
+All large motorhome and campervan rentals have a shower and a toilet.
+Wherever the road leads, your private little motorhome or campervan bathroom will come too.

 Having a bathroom onboard is not only extremely convenient and reassuring — it’s also your ticket to freedom camping in New Zealand.
 Your vehicle needs to be self-contained so you can legally freedom camp and having a bathroom is step one.

-While it’s handy to always have access to a toilet and a shower, your motorhome bathroom probably won’t be your main or only bathroom.
-It’s relatively small — and the more you use it, the more you’ll have to empty the toilet cassette and top up your freshwater tank.
+It’s handy to always have access to a toilet and a shower.
+However, your motorhome or campervan toilet and shower probably won’t be your main or only bathroom.
+It’s relatively small — and the more you use it, the more you’ll have to empty the cassette toilet and top up your freshwater tank.

-You’ll also be using public toilets when they’re available and campground facilities when you pull into holiday parks.
+You’ll also be using public facilities when they’re available and campground amenities when you pull into holiday parks.

 Table of Contents

-What are the most common toilet and shower layouts?
+What are the most common campervan toilet and shower layouts?

 A standard motorhome commonly comes with a bathroom that’s essentially a wet room.